tadiusfrank2001/tadiushomelab/README.md

 ### 🖥️ Headless Setup

-The goal was to run the Mac mini headless—without a dedicated monitor, mouse, or keyboard.
+The goal was to run the Mac mini headless—without peripheral devices like a dedicated monitor, mouse, or keyboard.

 However, **macOS doesn't display video output without a connected screen**, so we used an **HDMI emulator (display emulator dongle)** to trick macOS into thinking a display is connected.
 This enables screen sharing and full resolution via remote access.